pietrotedeschi/pietrotedeschi.github.io/content/_index.md

           * 1st Workshop on Security and Privacy of Mobile IoT (SP-MIoT) in conj. with ESORICS 2022

         * #### Technical (Program) Committee ####
+          * IEEE 22nd Annual International Conference on Distributed Computing in Smart Systems and the Internet of Things (DCOSS-IoT 2026)
+          * IEEE European Symposium on Security and Privacy (IEEE Euro S&P) 2026
           * International Conference on Information Systems Security and Privacy (ICISSP) 2026
           * IEEE 9th Cyber Security in Networking Conference (CSNet 2025)
           * IEEE Annual Congress on Artificial Intelligence of Things (IEEE AIoT) 2025